 You’ll wear compression garments continuously for the first three days, at which point you can shower, after which you’ll need to continue to wear them day and night for a further two to three weeks, and then at night for two to three weeks.
 These compression garments help you to define and maintain your new body contour.

 You can begin walking on the day of surgery, but will sore and tired for up to a week.

-One of the greatest benefits of liposuction is that once your fat cells are remove, they can’t return – so the end result is truly forever!
-However, while the benefits of liposuction are immediate, it may take up to two months for your skin to shrink and showcase the full results.
+One of the greatest benefits of liposuction is that once your fat cells are removed, they can’t return – so the end result of liposuction Sydney is truly forever!
+However, while the benefits of liposuction procedure are immediate, it may take up to two months for your skin to shrink and showcase the full results.